 5. Postseason Assignment Guidelines:

-To assign umpire to postseason games (which are supposed to represent the highest level of the sport), the Assigner should use the Guidelines for Assigning Umpires above, in addition to
+To assign official to postseason games (which are supposed to represent the highest level of the sport), the Assigner should use the Guidelines for Assigning Umpires above, in addition to

 the following:

-A. Umpires who have umpired fewer than 5 varsity-level games during the regular season shall not be assigned to a postseason game if at all possible.
+A. Officials who have officiald fewer than 5 varsity-level games during the regular season shall not be assigned to a postseason game if at all possible.

-B. Umpires who are on probation or suspended shall not be assigned to a postseason game.
+B. Officials who are on probation or suspended shall not be assigned to a postseason game.

-C. Consideration will be given to umpires whose coach evaluation forms & observations umpire from the regular season were superior.
+C. Consideration will be given to officials whose coach evaluation forms & observations official from the regular season were superior.

-D. Umpires needing a game for rating purposes may be given precedence, at the
+D. Officials needing a game for rating purposes may be given precedence, at the

 Assigner's discretion.

-E. Umpires that are not current with their MLUA dues will not be assigned to a postseason game.
+E. Officials that are not current with their MLUA dues will not be assigned to a postseason game.

-F. If formal observations/evaluations are used, this criteria may be employed to select specified umpires .
+F. If formal observations/evaluations are used, this criteria may be employed to select specified officials .

-G. Assigner should supply a list of qualified umpires to work post-season high school &
+G. Assigner should supply a list of qualified officials to work post-season high school &

 collegiate play to MLUA Board members for approval.

-6. Assign completely off-season contests if requested by advertising to all umpires opportunities to work as soon as possible before umpires are scheduled with other events.
+6. Assign completely off-season contests if requested by advertising to all officials opportunities to work as soon as possible before officials are scheduled with other events.

 MLUA CODE OF CONDUCT

-MLUA Umpires shall:
+MLUA Officials shall:

 1. Be members in good standing of US Lacrosse.